borisdayma/semantic-segmentation/README.md

 ## Introduction

 Self-driving cars require a deep understanding of their surroundings.
-Cameras need to recognize road, pedestrians, cars, sidewalks, etc at a pixel level accuracy.
+Camera images are used to recognize road, pedestrians, cars, sidewalks, etc at a pixel level accuracy.
 In this repository, we aim at defining a neural network and optimizing it to perform semantic segmentation.

 The AI framework used is fast.ai and the dataset is from [Berkeley Deep Drive](https://bdd-data.berkeley.edu/).
 It is highly diverse and present labeled segmentation data from a diverse range of cars, in multiple cities and weather conditions.